-Study environment - Nordic Master in Dance Studies
+Study environment - Dance Studies - Master's Programme

 International Master of Dance Studies (NOMADS) is offered by the Department of Music in cooperation with departments of the Universities of Copenhagen, Stockholm and Tampere.

-The program is hosted by NTNU, the Department of Music, in adition to a PhD-programme at the Faculty of Humanities.
+The program is hosted by NTNU, the Department of Music, in addition to a PhD-programme at the Faculty of Humanities.

 NTNU has, through its cooperation with the Norwegian Centre for Traditional Music and Dance, access to large archives of audiovisual dance and music material, a large specialised library and runs many larger and smaller projects mainly within the field of dance.
 The archive can give students practical experience in fieldwork, the use of film and sound recording technologies, digitising, cataloguing and archiving methodologies and practice in teaching of dance.